 The GSA’s mission is to support European Union objectives and achieve the highest return on European GNSS investment, in terms of benefits to users and economic growth and competitiveness.

 The Galileo programme is currently in the deployment phase, with Initial Services expected to be declared in late 2016 and a fully operational system following by 2020.
 Galileo is financed by the EU, with non-EU members Norway and Switzerland contributing through international agreements.The Open Service will be Galileo’s flagship service, identified as the primary service provided by the GSA, on behalf of the EU, to the global public.
 Not only will the GSA lead the operations of the Galileo system, it will, along with the ESA, develop future generations.
 More so, the GSA will ensure the Open Service is widely adopted by users and fulfils the growing demand for accurate and reliable navigation in both the professional and mass markets.

 In addition to the Open Service, the GSA will also oversee the Galileo Search and Rescue Service (SAR), Commercial Service and Public Regulated Service (PRS).
 Galileo’s SAR service will provide a fundamental contribution to the SAR service provided worldwide by COSPAS-SARSAT (C/S) through the MEOSAR programme.
 The Galileo Commercial Service, on the other hand, is dedicated to high precision applications and will provide the first ever GNSS spreading code encryption for purely civil purposes, while the PRS will offer the most available and robust Galileo service to authorised entities for use in government applications.

 The GSA’s role will grow considerably in the exploitation phase, starting with the declaration of Initial Services, as it becomes the day-to-day interface with the ESA on a range of areas, including infrastructure roll-out and maintenance.
-Starting in 2017, the GSA will also procure the system’s main operations and will operate such key service facilities as the Galileo Security Monitoring Centre (GSMC) in France and the UK, the European GNSS Service Centre (GSC) in Spain, and the Galileo Reference Centre (GRC) in the Netherlands.
+Starting in 2017, the GSA will also procure the system’s main operations and will operate such key service facilities as the Galileo Security Monitoring Centre (GSMC) in France and in Spain, the European GNSS Service Centre (GSC) in Spain, and the Galileo Reference Centre (GRC) in the Netherlands.